Love to Learn, Learn to Love

 What about special needs?

 Making the most of each child's potential involves careful assessment, planning and monitoring of work.
 It also requires early detection of special achievements and difficulties that may identify where extra help can be provided.
-This can be provided either by the child's own teacher, a class support assistant working under the direction of the class teacher or our special educational needs co-ordinator, Mrs Carr.
+This can be provided either by the child's own teacher, a class support assistant working under the direction of the class teacher or our special educational needs co-ordinators, Mrs Carr and Miss Andrews.

 Children with special educational needs are offered the whole curriculum and where appropriate, extra support is offered.
 We are able to call upon support and advice from a range of outside agencies.